appacademy/workstations/README.md

 ### Prepare to Clone.

-Follow the same [steps to ready the computer for the dotfiles][dotfiles-prep].
-You don't need to download the dotfiles though.
-That will happen automatically later.
+Follow the [procedure for setting up our computer environment][env-setup] from the curriculum.

 ### Clone the repo.